 Editorial Notes :

 The agency requested an extension to the effective dates allowed by R.I.
 Gen. Laws § 42-35-2.10 for this emergency adoption which was promulgated on March 12, 2020.
-A third extension was granted in accordance with Executive Order 20-111 which permits extensions for sixty (60) days.
-As a result of this additional extension, the effective dates have been revised and the regulation will now become ineffective on March 7, 2021.
+A third extension was granted in accordance with Executive Orders 20-70, 20-80, 20-111, and 21-16 which permit extensions for sixty (60) days.
+As a result of these additional extensions, the ineffective date has been revised to May 6, 2021.

 Brief statement of Reason for Finding Imminent Peril :